Seton Hall University: Early history

-Kelley stepped down from office at Seton Hall in March 1949 in the wake of an investigation into the by the school by the federal government that looked into potential improper sales of war surplus equipment that had been given for the school's use.
+Kelley stepped down from office at Seton Hall in March 1949 in the wake of an investigation into the school by the federal government that looked into potential improper sales of war surplus equipment that had been given for the school's use.
 He was succeeded by John L. McNulty.
 Enrollment at the school had grown to 6,000 by the time Kelley left office.